Writing and Journalism

 Ali Gillum, founder of Tavola Events, (Woman Alive, November 2025).
 Read article.

-Valorie Burton, bestselling author, speaker and coach, (Woman Alive, September 2025).
+Valorie Burton, author, speaker and coach, (Woman Alive, September 2025).
 Read article.

 Jessie Watson, florist and business owner, (Woman Alive, August 2025).
 Read article.

-Professor Delia Haynes, professor of Chemistry and Polymer Science, (Woman Alive, June 2025).
+Delia Haynes, Chemistry and Polymer Science professor, (Woman Alive, June 2025).
 Read article.

-Shawnna Hoffman, expert in Bitcoin, blockchain and AI, (Woman Alive, May 2025).
+Shawnna Hoffman, Bitcoin, blockchain and AI expert, (Woman Alive, May 2025).
 Read article.

 Diane Miller, stylist and image coach, (Woman Alive, May 2025).
 Read article.